A little diversion

 Chapter 2 The search begins

 There were no direct connections from Australia, except for random charters, so the flight was booked to the USA, across to Florida then a smaller aircraft to Puerto Rico.
-At that airport boarding another one to Antigua.
-After passing through customs and immigration Tom and his companion were to seek a hotel in the city while the other two were to board a boat for the trip over to the other island Barbuda.
+At that airport, our group then boarded another one to Antigua.
+After passing through customs and immigration Tom and Anne were to seek a hotel in the city while the other two were to board a boat for the trip over to the other island Barbuda.
 The weather coming from Brisbane in the winter was mild with the night time temperature only a couple of degrees below the day.
 The forecast was for some light rain though it is a relatively dry area.

 My instruction was to observe from a distance and avoid being part of the group.
 Tom and Sue were to act like tourists and visit as many landmarks as possible to draw attention to themselves, a pass time I was not overly fussed.
 A few days went past before I noticed that they were receiving some scrutiny with one of the other party following and watching what they were doing.
 I, in turn, kept an eye on this new player and as I passed by Tom and gave the code for watchers.